-And here’s how to make a homemade cat condo!
+And here’s how I made a homemade cat condo!

-Step 1: You’ll work with the tables first; to get started, make sure both are disassembled.
-You’ll have eight legs, two tops (square and rectangle), and the coffee table’s bottom shelf.
+Step 1: I worked with the tables first; to get started, I made sure both were disassembled.
+I had eight legs, two tops (square and rectangle), and the coffee table’s bottom shelf.

-Lay the coffee table’s bottom shelf on your fabric.
-Cut a piece that’s just big enough to wrap around the entire shelf.
-Using the staple gun, staple the fabric over the entire shelf like you’d upholster a chair cushion.
-Do the same thing for the top of the side table.
-Set both aside.
+I laid the coffee table’s bottom shelf on the fabric.
+Then I cut a piece that was just big enough to wrap around the entire shelf.
+Using the staple gun, I stapled the fabric over the entire shelf like I was upholstering a chair cushion.
+Then I did the same thing for the top of the side table and set both aside.

-Step 2: Using the sisal, create the scratching posts.
-I decided to wrap only two and a half of the side table’s legs, but you can wrap as many as you’d like.
+Step 2: Using the sisal, I created the scratching posts.
+I decided to wrap only two and a half of the side table’s legs.
 I bought two 50-foot rolls of 3/8-inch sisal and used it all.

-To wrap the sisal around each leg, staple the end of the sisal to the bottom of the leg using your staple gun.
-Begin wrapping the sisal tightly around the leg; every few inches, staple the sisal to keep it in place.
+To wrap the sisal around each leg, I stapled the end of the sisal to the bottom of the leg using my staple gun.
+I began wrapping the sisal tightly around the leg; every few inches, I stapled the sisal to keep it in place.
 (Note: I only stapled on one side of the leg to ensure the stapled side faced the wall when I attached the legs to the table.
-You don’t want to hurt your kitty.)
-Set the two scratching post legs aside.
+I didn’t want to hurt my kitties.)
+Then I set the two scratching post legs aside.

-Step 3: You have seven pieces that you haven’t touched: six table legs and the coffee table’s top.
+Step 3: At this point, I had seven pieces that I hadn’t touched: six table legs and the coffee table’s top.
 I decided to paint these pieces using some leftover paint I had in the closet.
 I mixed a few colors from the DecoArt Americana Decor Chalky Finish line and ended up with a purple, which was great because I knew I wanted a bright color.
 This paint sticks to anything, meaning it sticks just fine to the slick Ikea furniture finish.
 I used a matte finish because I wanted the piece to look polished, but I didn’t want it to look shiny.

-Step 4: When the paint is dry, assemble the pieces.
-First assemble the coffee table by screwing all four legs on and setting the furry shelf in.
-Then, assemble the side table.
+Step 4: When the paint was dry, I assembled the pieces.
+First I assembled the coffee table by screwing all four legs on and setting the furry shelf in.
+Then, I assembled the side table.

-Step 5: Before you attach the two tables to one another, you need to decide how you’d like the finished piece to look.
+Step 5: Before I attached the two tables to one another, I needed to decide how I wanted the finished piece to look.
 I wanted the higher side of the piece to back into the corner of our living room wall, so I positioned the side table so that the scratching post legs were not against the wall.

-When you’re happy with the arrangement, dab some glue onto the bottom of each of the four side table’s legs.
-Then carefully put the side table on top of the coffee table.
-Place a few heavy books on top of the side table to ensure the glue gets a firm bond.
-(Leave it for as long as your glue’s instruction’s say.)
+When I was happy with the arrangement, I dabbed some glue onto the bottom of each of the four side table’s legs.
+Then I carefully put the side table on top of the coffee table and placed a few heavy books on top of the side table to ensure the glue got a firm bond.

-Step 6: Add toys.
-I stuck a small hook eye into the bottom of the side table so that I could hang one of their toys from it.
+Step 6: I stuck a small hook eye into the bottom of the side table so that I could hang one of their toys from.
 I also glued one of those door knob scratchers (that they never used) onto the top of the coffee table.